-In the announcement, Premier Kenney addressed the reality that wage or job cuts may have to be made based on the results of the panel, but it’s still
+In the announcement, Premier Kenney addressed the reality that wage or job cuts may have to be made based on the results of the panel, but it’s still an uncertainty.

 The NDP, as well as union leaders, have been accusing the premier preemptively that the report is going to be used to cut jobs and wages of public sector workers.
 This argument recently surfaced during the discussion of cutting wages for the premier and MLAs where NDP MLA for Edmonton South, Thomas Dang, accused the UCP government of acting in cynical fashion to cover future potential cuts to other public sector wages.

 Premier Kenney did seemingly set himself up yesterday to make future cuts, stating that the “financial mess” left by the NDP has forced his government to reconsider public sector job cuts, something he said that would be unnecessary during his 2019 campaign.